 Have Fun Reverse Trick or Treating

 Remember, this is an idea to try out with your family to spread goodness to others.
 Help your children learn to give back to their community, loved ones, and friends.
-If you plan on dropping things off at any nursing home or healthcare facility, call beforehand to see if they are accepting donations of food, since these are places where there are a higher numbers of at risk individuals.
-Dropping a bag of treats off at the reception area, where it can be quarantined a few days may be an option in some cases.
+If you plan on dropping things off at any nursing home or healthcare facility, call beforehand to see if they are accepting donations of food, since these are places where there are higher numbers of at-risk individuals.

 Indy with Kids has loads of ideas to try out for the month of October.
 You may want to try drive-by trick or treating, having a spooky movies night with friends in your own backyard, or organizing the perfect socially distanced trick or treating or trunk or treating in your neighborhood.